severb/flowy/docs/tutorial/tutorial.rst

 how to run all the different activity types that will be scheduled on the list it pulls from.
 The task list defined with the ``activity`` decorator only serves as a default value - the workflow can override it for an activity, scheduling it on a specific list.
-There are other things that can be specified with this decorator, like timeout values, error handling strategy and the number of retries.
+There are other things that can be set with this decorator, like timeout values, error handling strategy and the number of retries.
 For now we should be fine using the default values.

 .. literalinclude:: activities.py
     :lines: 13-19